Malta recognised Estonia on 26 August 1991 and diplomatic relations between the two countries were established on 1

 From 2002-2007 the Maltese Ambassador to Estonia was Mark Miceli-Farrugia.
 From 2008-2013 the Ambassador to Estonia was Laurence Grech, residing in Valetta and from 2014-2020 Charles L. Mifsud.
 Ambassador Kenneth Vella presented his credentials on 6 July 2021.
 Like his predecessors, he resides in Valletta.

 Malta’s honorary consul in Estonia is lawyer Aku Johannes Sorainen (exequatur 26 November 2003).

 From 1999-2002 the Estonian ambassador to Malta was Jaak Jõerüüt.
 Within the period of 2003-2006, Estonia was represented in Malta by Jüri Seilenthal.
 From 2006-2010 the Estonian ambassador to Malta was Andres Tomasberg and from 2010-2014, Merike Kokajev.
 From 2014-2020 the Estonian ambassador to Malta was Celia Kuningas-Saagpakk who, like her predecessors, resided in Rome.
 Ambassador Paul Teesalu presented his credentials to the President of Malta George Vella on 25 February 2021.

 Estonian film days have taken place in Malta annually since 2017.
-The 4th Estonian film days, which are held in Valletta, will be from 13-15 November 2020.
+The 4th Estonian film days, which are held in Valletta, took place on 13-15 November 2020.

 In November 2016, the Estonian clown duo Piip and Tuut performed at the childrens and youth festival Żigużajg.
 In October-November, Estonian musicians took part in the Malta International Organ Festival.
 In July, Arvo Pärt’s “Greater Antiphons” was premiered at the Malta International Arts Festival.